jeddrickpablico/ActiveDirectoryProjects/FileServicesAndPermissionsProject.md

 This activity covers the following deployment milestones based on our network setup:
 * Understanding the architectural differences between NTFS and Shared permissions, inheritance, and network access methods.
 * Establishing foundational network shares and deploying them to client machines.
+* Applying the critical architectural differences between NTFS and Shared permissions to establish baseline access.
+* Managing advanced permission inheritance to secure and isolate confidential departmental data.
+* Enabling Access-Based Enumeration (ABE) to securely hide restricted resources from unauthorized users.
 * Installing and configuring FSRM to implement storage Quotas and File Screening to restrict unauthorized media.
-* Understanding and applying the critical architectural differences between NTFS and Shared permissions.
-* Managing advanced permission inheritance to secure confidential departmental data.
-* Enabling Access-Based Enumeration (ABE) to securely hide restricted resources from unauthorized users.

 ---